jdlph/Path4GMNS/README.md

 29. Calculate and print out relative gap of UE as convergency measure (v0.8.7)
 30. Support the most common length and speed units.
 See [tutorial](https://github.com/jdlph/Path4GMNS/tree/dev/tests/tutorial.ipynb) for details (v0.8.7)
 31. Introduce the simulation module along with a simple traffic simulator using the point queue model and shortest paths (v0.9.0)
+32. Fully optimize the C++ routing engine (v0.9.1)
+33. Use the UE result as routing decisions for the simulation (v0.9.1)

 Detailed update information can be found in [Releases](https://github.com/jdlph/Path4GMNS/releases).